edsu/inkdroid.org/_posts/2021-05-11-python-for-somebody.md

 of how computation is a technology and practice that gets deployed in particular settings, with real social and political outcomes.
 And on the flip side, that computational technology itself has been shaped by these social and political projects.
-In short that computer programming is a sociotechnical phenomena.
+In short that software is a sociotechnical thing.

 I think it's fair to say that this can be difficult to do, not only because the study of sociotechnical systems is an advanced topic, probably for a senior